 If you happen to be one of the band of book bloggers or reviewers who think authors should stay quiet about reviews, fine.
 We agree to disagree.
 Just don’t take out your angst on the other wonderful writers who contributed to this anthology of excellent short stories.
 You will hurt them more than me.

 PS Rarely do I comment on a review.
-I needed to say something about this one as well meaning as it was probably intended.Follow Me Here On Social Media or BookBub
+I needed to say something about this one as well meaning as it was probably intended.Follow Me On Facebook, other Social Media, or Amazon, Goodreads or BookBub